Jositow/guess-the-song/README.md

   Guess this song => *****
   Enter a letter:

-c.1) If you guess the song you'll see a message that you won:
+### If you guess the song you'll see a message that you won:

   YOU WON!
   The song is Candy!
   press any key to go back to the main menu

-c.2) If you dont guess the song, you'll see a game over message and the name of the song would be revealed:
+### If you dont guess the song, you'll see a game over message and the name of the song would be revealed:

   Game over!
 You ran out of chances :(
   The song was Gato de noche
   Press any key to go back to the main menu.

-d) In any case, you'll be able to go back to the main menu and keep adding songs.
+### In any case, you'll be able to go back to the main menu and keep adding songs.